 - a CTD profile measuring temperature and salinity every 2 m from the sea surface to the sea floor at a particular place and time.

 Each data series has one row in the master NODB table.
-The table links to other NODB tables containing metadata about parameters, restrictions, documents and storage.
+The table links to other NODB tables containing metadata about parameters, restrictions, documentation and storage.

-The origins of the NODB go back to the 1970s.
-It was developed by Meirion Jones and Trevor Sankey using a COnference on DAta SYstems Languages (CODASYL) system.
-Its aim was to improve the availability of oceanographic data for science and industry, and to protect it for future use.
-A function the NODB still performs today.
+The NODB was originally developed by Meirion Jones and Trevor Sankey using a COnference on DAta SYstems Languages (CODASYL) system.
+Its aim was to improve the availability of oceanographic data for science and industry, as well as to protect it for future use - functions the NODB still performs today.

-The Project Database is used to manage data for large multi-disciplinary research projects.
-Both the data measurements and the metadata are stored in the Oracle RDBMS.
-Its evolution started in 1988, when BODC took on data management for the North Sea Project.
+The Project Database (later known as the Samples Database or Samples Schema) was used to manage data for large multi-disciplinary research projects.
+Both the metadata and the data measurements themselves are stored in the Oracle RDBMS.
+It was created in 1988 when BODC took on data management for the North Sea Project.

 i.
 Sampling metadata tables consist of sampling and event description tables.
 These link to the fieldwork description table and to the sampling instrument or gear code table.